 In order to save money in the colder months, many people opt to use a space heater to heat one room rather than heat the entire structure.
 Regardless of your plan, it is important to be cautious.
-The National Fire Protection Association (NFPA) estimates that nearly 18,000 residential fires every year are associated with the use of room (space) heaters.*
+The National Fire Protection Association (NFPA) estimates that more than 20,000 residential fires every year are associated with the use of room (space) heaters.*

 Space Heater Selection

 Before purchasing a space heater, it is important to consider how it will be used.
 Will it be used for supplemental heat in colder rooms or other areas, or will it be used for emergency heat?
 As a general rule of thumb, electric space heaters are typically safer than portable fuel-burning models (e.g. natural gas, propane, kerosene.)

 Remember to choose a unit that is listed or labeled by a nationally recognized testing laboratory such as UL (Underwriters Laboratories), CSA (Canadian Standards Association) or ETL (Intertek).
 This will ensure that the heater’s construction and performance meet voluntary safety standards.